sulay01/Bellabeat_case_study/README.md

 ---

-### Not only did I like Karemels findings and case study but,  I also liked many other case studies , one being xgabrielex provided their findings and analhysis below- I truly see that many has giving their all to complete this study here is another case study for Bellabeat that I am sharing below:
+### Not only did I like Karemels findings and case study but,  I also liked many other case studies , one being xgabrielex who provided their findings and analysis below:

 ---